USC hosts Brooks and Washington - WTOP News

 Los Angeles; Saturday, 9:30 p.m.
 EST

-BOTTOM LINE: Washington faces the USC Trojans after Keion Brooks Jr. scored 23 points in Washington’s 70-61 loss to the UCLA Bruins.
+BOTTOM LINE: Washington plays the USC Trojans after Keion Brooks Jr. scored 23 points in Washington’s 70-61 loss to the UCLA Bruins.

 The Trojans have gone 11-1 at home.
-USC is ninth in the Pac-12 in rebounding averaging 32.0 rebounds.
-Drew Peterson leads the Trojans with 6.5 boards.
+USC is ninth in the Pac-12 with 8.2 offensive rebounds per game led by Joshua Morgan averaging 1.8.

-The Huskies are 5-8 against Pac-12 opponents.
-Washington is 3-2 in one-possession games.
+The Huskies have gone 5-8 against Pac-12 opponents.
+Washington is sixth in the Pac-12 scoring 30.8 points per game in the paint led by Brooks averaging 8.1.

-TOP PERFORMERS: Boogie Ellis is averaging 16.6 points and 1.6 steals for the Trojans.
-Peterson is averaging 14.4 points over the last 10 games for USC.
+TOP PERFORMERS: Drew Peterson is averaging 14.3 points, 6.5 rebounds and 4.6 assists for the Trojans.
+Boogie Ellis is averaging 16.6 points over the last 10 games for USC.

-Keyon Menifield is averaging 8.8 points for the Huskies.
-Brooks is averaging 18.4 points and 7.0 rebounds while shooting 44.1% over the past 10 games for Washington.
+Brooks is scoring 18.1 points per game and averaging 6.9 rebounds for the Huskies.
+Cole Bajema is averaging 10.1 points and 4.2 rebounds over the last 10 games for Washington.

 LAST 10 GAMES: Trojans: 7-3, averaging 72.1 points, 31.4 rebounds, 13.0 assists, 7.4 steals and 5.2 blocks per game while shooting 46.4% from the field.
 Their opponents have averaged 67.3 points per game.